xzhangfordham/CISTutorials/logOnToServerMac.md

     The authenticity of host 'cking74@storm.cis.fordham.edu' cannot be established.
 DSA key fingerprint is 04:48:30:31:b0:f3:5a:9b:01:9d:b3:a7:38:e2:b1:0c.
 Are you sure you want to continue connecting (yes/no)?

 If so, type yes and press **enter**.
 This is just confirming that you intend to connect to this machine and that a host key will be saved for future verification purposes.
-Then you will then see something like the following message.
+Then you will then see something like the following message:

     Warning: Permanently added 'cking74@storm.cis.fordham.edu' (DSA) to the list of known hosts.